finbourne/lusid-sdk-python/sdk/docs/CalendarsApi.md

     as_at = '2013-10-20T19:20:30+01:00' # datetime | The AsAt datetime at which to retrieve the calendar (optional)

     try:
-        # [EARLY ACCESS] GetCalendar: Get a calendar in its generic form
+        # GetCalendar: Get a calendar in its generic form
         api_response = await api_instance.get_calendar(scope, code, property_keys=property_keys, as_at=as_at)
         print("The response of CalendarsApi->get_calendar:\n")
         pprint(api_response)